anshulsahni/codeowners-plus-plus/README.md

 Pull request changing anything in docs/ directory will require an approval from someone part of the team named writers in the same org where repository belongs

-**NOTE:** _Original github CODEOWNERS considers OR rule when more than one user is tagged as codeowner for path.
+**NOTE:** _Original github CODEOWNERS considers OR rule when more than one user is tagged as codeowner for a path.
 Currently, codeowners-plus-plus doesn't support that.
-So there should be an opperator between two users or team_
+So there should be an operator between two users or team_